 I have a long and wide-ranging background in activism, community development, spiritual counselling, ritual work, and both formal and informal education.
 My work centres around the magic of creativity, of relating across difference, and of becoming alive to all that is present within and without us, here and now.

-I'm a spiritual counsellor and coach, a storyteller, poet, singer and artist, a spoonie, a Marxist and intersectional feminist, a mystic, a geek, and a queer, genderfluid, bisexual Witch.
+I'm a spiritual counsellor and coach, a storyteller, poet, singer and artist, a spoonie, an anarchist, an intersectional feminist, a mystic, a geek, and a queer, genderfluid, bisexual Witch.

 I am fascinated by stories: the stories we tell each other, and the stories we tell ourselves; those stories that we know we are telling, and those that we don’t.